Help Get Ready for Medi-Cal Renewals

 Where can members be directed if they no longer qualify for Medi-Cal coverage?

-If a member no longer qualifies for Medi-Cal, they may be able to get health coverage through a Covered California plan.
+If a member no longer qualifies for Medi-Cal, they may be able to get health coverage through a Covered California plan and could also get financial assistance.
+If a member qualifies, DPSS will share their information and Covered California will enroll them in a quality plan.
+They will select a plan that gives the best value at the lowest cost, L.A.
+Care Covered.

-Is there a fee for Medi-Cal beneficiaries to renew their Medi-Cal?
+Is there a fee for Medi-Cal members to renew their Medi-Cal?